Kelley Walsh-Lyons, Owner

 Mindy Elmergreen, Yoga Instructor

 “Bikram Yoga – Intense workout.
 Expect to sweat.”
 Mindy will never forget this tiny ad that she found in the classifieds of the Seven Days in 2001.
 It was the summer before her senior year at the University of Vermont that she became hooked on Bikram Yoga.
 Fifteen years of playing competitive sports, countless sprained ankles, pulled muscles and two knee surgeries left Mindy yearning to find a new routine to stay fit.
 Beyond strength and flexibility, Bikram Yoga has given her so much more than she could have ever imagined.
 A sense of well-being, contentment, confidence, breath control and patience are just a few of the non-physical benefits that she quickly encountered.
 She attended teacher training in the fall of 2002 in Los Angeles.
-She is beyond elated to continue to share this incredibly healing, detoxifying and empowering practice with her community.
+She is beyond elated to continue to share this incredible healing, detoxifying and empowering practise with her community.
 Mindy’s days are spent with her two young sons and her wonderful husband.
 When she’s not sweating it out at the studio, Mindy can be found hiking, biking, snowboarding, gardening, fermenting, sprouting, dehydrating and cooking.

 Robert Luce, Yoga Instructor

-Robert started practicing Bikram Yoga in his late forties, in 2001, the year the Burlington studio opened.
+Robert started practising Bikram Yoga in his late forties, in 2001, the year the Burlington studio opened.
 He came to manage the stress of his job as a trial lawyer at Downs Rachlin Martin and to deal with chronic pain associated with old ski injuries.
-He found what he was looking for and much more, including an extraordinary community of people and the richness of of yoga beyond the physical practice.
+He found what he was looking for and much more, including an extraordinary community of people and the richness of yoga beyond the physical practice.
 (He also found his wife Aida, another yogi.)
 His yoga practice and the Burlington Bikram Yoga community have sustained him through many challenges over the last several years.
-In 2012 Robert was able to take a 9 week leave from his law practice to attend teacher training.
+In 2012 Robert was able to take a 9-week leave from his law practice to attend teacher training.
 He hopes as he enters his sixties that he will be able to promote the miraculous benefits of yoga, both as a practitioner and as a teacher.